axelmagn/django-serializers/README.md

 `related_field` can be applied to `OneToOneField`, `ForeignKey`, `ManyToManyField`, or any of their corrosponding reverse managers.

-Default is `PrimaryKeyRelatedField`.
+The default is `PrimaryKeyRelatedField`.

 ### nested_related_field

 The default field class that should be used for serializing related model fields before the maximum depth has been reached, or recursion occurs.

-Default is `None`, which indicates that the serializer's own class should be reused for nested relations.
+The default is `None`, which indicates that the serializer's own class should be reused for nested relations.

 ### model_field_types